Steeplecab: History

 The steeplecab style was developed in America.
 The first ever built steeple cab was a 30-ton model built by General Electric (GE) in 1894.
 It was used in a textile mill in Taftville, Connecticut till the mill closed in 1964.
 This was only the second electric locomotive built by GE and it is preserved as a static display in the Connecticut Trolley Museum.
-Steeplecabs did exist.

 GE received the contract to electrify the Howard Street Tunnel of the Baltimore Belt Line, what became the first main line electrification in the world.
 Operation of the system started 1895.
 The three locomotives used are sometimes referred to as steeple cabs, but they had a different design compared to the ordinary steeplecabs.
 Each locomotive consisted of two permanently coupled sections each riding on two axles.
 The overall silhouette was similar to a steeplecab.

 Following to the concept in Baltimore, the French Compagnie du chemin de fer de Paris à Orléans (PO) built a tunnel from its Gare d'Austerlitz to the new built Gare d'Orsay.
 This brought the railway terminus in Paris 2.5 miles closer to the city center.
 The tunnel was electrified with third rail power to avoid the nuisance of smoke from the steam locomotives.
 The system used at the beginning eight steeplecabs numbered E1 to E8 for traction.
 They were built by GE and the French Ateliers de Construction du Nord de la France (ANF), also known under its brand name Blanc-Misseron representing the rolling stock factory of the company.
 The locomotives remained with the successor company of PO, the SNCF, even the Gare d'Orsay closed for long-distance services in 1939.
-The SNCF used them us shunters till the end of the 1960s.
+The SNCF used them as shunters till the end of the 1960s.
 One is preserved in the Cité du Train in Mulhouse.

 Initially, nine locomotives were foreseen for the Paris operation of PO, but one of the ordered locomotives was given to Rete Mediterranea for freight service on the Porto Ceresio–Milan railway, which was also known as Varesina.
 The locomotive was built 1901 by Thomson-Houston and General Electric as 650 V DC 3rd rail locomotive like the ones in Paris.
 Originally classified as RM01, it became under FS the E420.001 and was transferred to Naples, where it was used for freight service on the Naples Subway.
 This line was later electrified with 3000 V and the locomotive was sold to the nearby Cumana railway, where it remained in service till 1963.